Aditi-exe/C-Structures/README.md

 points[2].y = 6;
 ```

-In the example above, a structure named Person is defined with three members: name, age, and height.
-The name member is an array of characters with a maximum size of 50, representing the name of the person.
-The age member is an integer representing the age of the person, and the height member is a floating-point number representing the height of the person.

 Structures can also be defined within structures to create nested or hierarchical data structures.
 Structures are commonly used in C for organizing and storing data in a structured manner, such as representing complex objects, data records, or configurations.